Partners

 Rome, Italy

 PhD-awarding institution for DC9, recruited by Profilocolore.
-Sapienza co-supervises DC9 through its electronics and signal processing department, contributing expertise in image fusion algorithms (PCA, ICA) and multimodal data integration.
-One of Europe's largest and oldest universities, with an active group in scientific analysis for cultural heritage.
+Co-supervises DC9 through electronics and signal processing expertise, including image fusion algorithms (PCA, ICA) and multimodal data integration.
+One of Europe's oldest and largest universities.

 🇮🇹